 Cleaning the Tank

-Once the tank is empty, fill it up water and trisodium phosphate cleaner, using one cup of cleaner for every five gallons of water.
+Once the tank is empty, fill it up with water and trisodium phosphate cleaner, using one cup of cleaner for every five gallons of water.
 Then insert an air hose into the tank, turn on the air pump and let the solution work for 12 hours.
-Afterwards, open the drain valve, drain the solution into a container and spray the inside of the tank down with water.
+Afterward, open the drain valve, drain the solution into a container and spray the inside of the tank down with water.